 How ISO 27001 aligns with BNR requirements

-BNR’s cybersecurity requirements for supervised institutions and ISO 27001 cover much of the same ground:
+For BNR-regulated institutions, the binding cybersecurity baseline is BNR Regulation N°50/2022.
+The regulation and ISO 27001 cover much of the same ground:

 - Both require a documented information security policy approved by leadership